bianchidotdev/yahr/README.md

 ## Roadmap

 * [ ] Functional http requests based off yaml file
+* [ ] Use of yahr as a go library (not just a cli app)
+* [ ] Sequences of requests
+* [ ] Inherit/import from other configuration files

+### Anti-features

+This is a set of features I don't foresee ever implementing in this project, usually because I foresee the complexity overwhelming what should be a straightforward tool.

 * [ ] Arbitrarily nestable groups for deduplication of auth/headers/base-urls
-* [ ] Inherit/import from other configuration files
+* [ ] Feeding output from one request into another (I think this would be too complex for the codebase and can be done easily with light scripting)

 ## Appendix